DrHazemAli/image-studio/SECURITY.md

 ## 🚨 Reporting a Vulnerability

 We take security vulnerabilities seriously.
-If you discover a security vulnerability in Azure Image Studio, please report it responsibly.
+If you discover a security vulnerability in Image Studio, please report it responsibly.

 ### How to Report